 - Leading a Faculty-Led study abroad program (FLP)

 - Serving as a CSU International Programs Resident Director

 - Serving on the Faculty Led Advisory Committee (FLAC)

 - Working with the Study Abroad and Away department to champion existing and establish new exchange programs with international institutions

-The Study Abroad and Away department provides expertise and assistance to faculty in developing short-term credit-bearing programming for our students that have a cross-cultural focus and provide an experientially-based vehicle for teaching SJSU courses domestically and internationally.
+The Study Abroad and Away office provides expertise and assistance to faculty in developing short-term credit-bearing programming for our students that have a cross-cultural focus and provide an experientially-based vehicle for teaching SJSU courses domestically and internationally.
 If you are interested in developing a program that will offer courses for credit during the spring, winter or summer breaks – we can help!
 Please contact the Director of Study Abroad and Away to discuss your idea and learn about how we can facilitate your program.

 Study Abroad and Away does offer co-curricular Alternative Break Programs domestically and abroad.
 These programs focus on cultural immersion and community engagement, and often include a service-learning project to engage with the local community.
-The Alternative Break Programs offered through Study Abroad and Away focus on learning about local cultures.
+The Alternative Break Programs offered through Study Abroad and Away office focus on learning about local cultures.
 They are not discipline-specific and do not offer academic credit.

 If you are interested in developing a co-curricular program that highlights or focuses on an academic area in your discipline but does not include cultural immersion as a key element of the program, please work with the Associate Dean of Undergraduate Education and your college Dean’s office to develop a field trip or alternative spring break through your college.

 Click below for more information on the different ways you can be a part of the Global Spartan community and contribute to internationalization at SJSU.